OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:30

-But he was a prophet and knew that God had promised him on oath that he would place one of his descendants on his throne.
+But he was a prophet and understood that God had sworn to him with an oath to place one of his descendants on his throne.

 ## Acts 2:31

-Seeing what was to come, he spoke of the resurrection of the Messiah, that he was not abandoned to the realm of the dead, nor did his body see decay.
+Foreseeing this, he spoke of the Messiah's resurrection, that he was not abandoned to the realm of the dead, nor did his body see decay.

 ## Acts 2:32

-God has raised this Jesus to life, and we are all witnesses of it.
+God has brought this Jesus back to life, and we are all witnesses of this fact.

 ## Acts 2:33

-Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now see and hear.
+Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now observe and hear.

 ## Acts 2:34